Wiz Khalifa

-Cameron Jibril Thomaz (born September 8, 1987), better known by his stage name Wiz Khalifa, is an American rapper, singer, songwriter, and actor.
-He released his debut album, Show and Prove, in 2006 and signed to Warner Bros.
-Records in 2007.
-His Eurodance-influenced single "Say Yeah" received urban radio airplay, charting on the Rhythmic Top 40 and Hot Rap Tracks charts in 2008, becoming his first minor hit.
+Cameron Jibril Thomaz (born September 8, 1987), known artistically as Wiz Khalifa, is an American rapper, singer, songwriter, and actor.
+Raised in Pittsburgh, Pennsylvania, he signed with the local independent label Rostrum Records to release his debut studio album, Show and Prove (2006).
+His contract entered a short-lived joint venture with Warner Bros.
+Records the following year.
+His Eurodance-influenced 2008 single, "Say Yeah" received urban radio airplay and entered both the Rhythmic Top 40 and Hot Rap Songs charts, becoming his first minor hit.